bimalchawla89/AccentureAssignment/README.md

 2. Forecast can be categorized as Day wise Like Monday Tile showing all forecsts for the day in single tile

+3. Can be used location Search by using Google Places Autocomplete Api to get forecast dynamically

+4. can use Google location Service to display forecast dnamically.

 ![device-2021-03-12-231504](https://user-images.githubusercontent.com/6601775/111018444-c4624c00-83f3-11eb-9dc8-069a8bf51049.png)